Ukraine–United States relations: Controversies

-From May 2019 to May 2022 the USA did not have an ambassador to Ukraine.
+From May 2019 to May 2022 the US did not have an ambassador to Ukraine.

 The United States had pledged $2.175 billion in military aid to Ukraine, which included the Ground Launched Small Diameter Bomb (GLSDB), a new rocket doubling the country's strike range in its conflict with Russia.
 The aid package also funded other weapons and equipment, such as air defense firing units, counter-drone systems, and precision-guided munitions.
 Since the invasion by Russian forces, the United States had pledged over $29.3 billion in security assistance to Ukraine.

 In early February 2023, 11 House Republicans led by Florida Rep. Matt Gaetz, introduced what they called the "Ukraine Fatigue Resolution" (H.Res.
 113), calling on Biden to end military and financial aid to Ukraine while pressuring Ukraine and Russia to agree on a peace agreement.

 In fall 2023, US public support for arming Ukraine in its war against Russia significantly dropped.
 Support for US weapon shipments to Ukraine dropped from 46% to 41% compared to a poll taken in May 2023.
 Both sides of the political spectrum saw a decline.
 Since the counteroffensive started in June 2023, Ukrainian forces have only retaken a series of small villages and settlements and are only in control of a small percentage of the territories occupied by Russian forces.

 Between July and October 2025, American public opinion toward Ukraine improved markedly, particularly regarding support for military assistance.
 According to the Harvard CAPS/Harris Poll conducted in early July (July 6–8), 65% of registered voters supported the United States providing weapons to Ukraine and imposing sanctions on Russia if Moscow refused to participate in peace negotiations.
 By October 1–2, this figure had increased to 68%, demonstrating sustained and growing backing for a robust US response to Russian aggression.
 The most dramatic shift occurred among Republican voters, whose support for military aid to Ukraine surged from 30% in March 2025 to 51% by late July—a 21-percentage-point increase—according to the Chicago Council on Global Affairs survey conducted July 18–30.
 This bipartisan convergence extended to sanctions policy, with the October Harvard poll showing that 77% of voters overall—including 71% of Democrats and 86% of Republicans—supported additional economic sanctions against Russia to pressure Moscow to end the war.
 The October poll also revealed that 79% of voters believed Europe should stop purchasing Russian oil and instead buy from the United States, reflecting both strategic and economic considerations in American attitudes toward the conflict.